Or, WTF am I wearing, and is it killing the Earth?

 In addition to designing and labelling locally in Vancouver, MEC is a Fair Trade company that uses recycled synthetics, natural fibres, bluesign fabrics, adhering to Responsible Down Standard and Responsible Wool Standard, and PVC-free.
 It’s the first retailer to commit to funding for phase two of Ocean Wise’s critical microplastics and microfibre research.

-Just passing their 10-year anniversary, this Canadian children’s brand uses organic and sustainable fabrics knit exclusively for them locally, has a local dye house in Toronto where the fabrics are dyed using non-toxic, low-impact, re-usable dyes, and employs people at local factories, where the clothing is cut, sewn and finished.
+Now over a decade old, this Canadian children’s brand uses organic and sustainable fabrics knit exclusively for them locally, has a local dye house in Toronto where the fabrics are dyed using non-toxic, low-impact, re-usable dyes, and employs people at local factories, where the clothing is cut, sewn and finished.

 This Ryerson University grad who is currently part of the MA Fashion Womenswear 2020 cohort at the London College of Fashion, uses eco-friendly naturally or low impact dyed GOTS/Oeko-Tex certified or traceable fabrics and recycled synthetics in all of her garments, while changing the often negative and bland perception about sustainable fashion design.